MammoComplyStandard Read

 What to Do Now

-1. Run a compliance audit against the 2023 Final Rule requirements now, without waiting for an inspection.
-Know exactly where you stand on breast density notification, personnel qualification currency, and medical outcomes audit documentation.
+Audit against the 2023 Final Rule now, without waiting for an inspection notice.
+Know exactly where you stand on density notification, personnel-qualification currency, and medical outcomes audit documentation.

-3. Map your payer exposure.
-Know which insurers drive your volume, what their current cost-sharing terms are for mammography, and what a 10 to 15 percent volume reduction would mean for program sustainability.
+Map your payer exposure.
+Know which insurers drive your volume, and what a 10 to 15% volume drop would do to your sustainability.

-4. Brief your referring providers on the evidence for annual screening beginning at age 40.
-The ACR, SBI, and ASBrS have each published clear position statements.
-Every clinician in your referral network should be able to articulate this case to patients.
+Arm your referring providers with the evidence for annual screening from age 40.
+Every clinician in your network should be able to make that case to a patient.

 References

-BI-RADS® is a registered trademark of the American College of Radiology.
-Its use in this article is for educational and informational purposes only.
+BI-RADS® is a registered trademark of the American College of Radiology, used here for educational purposes only.

 About the Author

-A registered radiologic technologist and founder of Mammologix, Rick Lippert has spent more than 30 years in breast imaging operations — from clinical practice and hospital radiology administration to building specialized service platforms for imaging centers nationwide.
+Founder of Mammologix, Richard D. Lippert Jr. has spent more than 30 years in breast imaging operations — from clinical practice and hospital radiology administration to building specialized service platforms for imaging centers nationwide.
 His work spans mammography tracking, lay communication, FDA/MQSA-related support, medical outcome audit, and the operational systems that help facilities stay compliant and keep patients from falling through the cracks.

 Full credentials and background →